sailoog/openplotter/README.md

 **OpenPlotter** has the following main goals:

 * Do It Yourself
-* Open-source and low-cost
+* Open-source
+* Low-cost
+* Low-consumption
-* Run on x86 laptops and on low-consumption ARM boards (Raspberry Pi, BeagleBone Black, Odroid C1...)
+* Run on x86 laptops and ARM boards (Raspberry Pi, BeagleBone Black, Odroid C1...)

 Features
 ------------